-The best wireless earbuds with long battery life (at the time of writing this).
+The best wireless earbuds with 1-day battery life (at the time of writing this).

 iTeknic isn’t a known brand, but they’re attacking the market with a competitive pair of wireless earbuds.

 Battery life is always a concern, and that’s exactly what these iTeknic Bluetooth earbuds excel at.